Skip to main content

 • 50-60 percent savings versus onshore California bilingual licensed Medicare staff. $16-24/hr nearshore vs $40-55/hr fully loaded.

 • T-65 outreach.
 Bilingual outbound to California residents approaching 65 and Initial Enrollment Period.
+Capture interest and book a callback with your licensed agent.

 • Grievances and appeals intake.
-First-touch grievance and appeals intake recorded and routed to in-house compliance, with DMHC timely-access standards built into routing logic.
+First-touch grievance and appeals intake recorded and routed to your in-house compliance, with DMHC timely-access standards built into routing logic.

 Bilingual Delivery via CFG Colombia Operations

-CFG's California Medicare team is anchored in Colombia, where the bilingual labor pool, EST overlap, and price point are unmatched in the Americas.
+CFG's California Medicare fronter team is anchored in Colombia, where the bilingual labor pool, EST overlap, and price point are unmatched in the Americas.
 For details on the underlying ops model see our Colombia bilingual Medicare page.
 California-specific layers added on top:

 • Pacific shift planning.
 Colombia's EST base supports 8am-8pm Pacific via split shifts.
 AEP extended hours can run 7am-9pm Pacific.